imixs/imixs-cloud/README.md

 ### 2. Initialize Your Kubernetes Master Node

 We use a config file to make your installation as pleasant and flexible as possible.
+You can edit the config file `scripts/setup.yaml` before if you want to change some of the default settings.

 To initialize the cluster on your master node run:

 	$ sudo kubeadm init --config=scripts/setup.yaml

-At the end the init command will give a install guide how to install the commandline tool 'kubectl' on your host.
+At the end the init command will give a install guide how to install the commandline tool `kubectl` on your host and how to setup worker nodes.

-Now you need to setup the [Calico](https://docs.projectcalico.org/) Network interface.
+Now you can setup the [Calico](https://docs.projectcalico.org/) Network interface.
 The cluster network is needed for the internal communication between your cluster nodes.

 Download and deploy the calico.yaml file from [here](https://docs.projectcalico.org/manifests/calico.yaml).